nikitavoloboev/data/focusing/rules.md

 - Include all my Instagram posts in Photos.
 Link Twitter tweets, last.fm, movies seen.

 ## Finance
-- Track every purchase made with YNAB.
+- Track every purchase made with Actual.
 Put every purchase in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.
 - Keep receipts of expensive purchases for warranty.